lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

 You made it.
 Awesome.
 Thank you. 🙏🏻

-I hope you now know what Durable Objects are, understand why they are powerful.
+I hope you now know what Durable Objects are, and understand why they are powerful.

 If you want to use them in your applications, and have more questions, please, please reach out.
 If you have feedback to improve the platform, please reach out.